JujuAdams/SNAP/5.0/nsv.md

 NSVs can only be written and read using buffers as their use of null characters interferes with a string representation of the data.
 NSVs should only be used to store and retrieve 2D arrays that contain numbers or strings.
 If you're looking to store more complex data structures in whilst optimising performance, please use the [Custom Binary](custom-binary) functions.

+!> NSVs only work on "rectangular" data where the length of each child array is the same.

 &nbsp;

 ## `SnapToNSV`